 Credit lines start at $350 for most people who apply.
 However, it can only go up to a maximum amount of $1,500.
 For most people, this isn’t able to help them a lot.
 Once you max the card out, you’ll have to apply for another with less strict terms.
 This can cause the cycle to start all over again.

 6. Pay Extra for a Premium Membership

 You can get access to a premium membership.
 This will allow you to get a few perks and cash back options.
 However, you have to pay extra for it.
 You’ll pay $4.95 every month you want to have the premium membership option.
 This isn’t a lot, but it can be hard to outweigh the other fees.

 The Blaze MasterCard is an excellent lower fee option if you don’t have any other credit building options available.
 You’ll get outstanding customer service, access to increased credit in five months, and it’s also geared towards fair credit.
 Having the Blaze Credit Card can help build your credit fast.
 The Blaze MasterCard can turn your fair credit to good credit in no time.

 If You Received a Pre Qualified Blaze MasterCard Offer in the Mail?

 Enter your Blaze MasterCard reservation number and access code: http://blazecc.com/accept

 No Pre Qualify letter in the mail???
-Do not worry.
+With Fair Credit Apply Now!

-Learn More or Apply for the Blaze MasterCard Today!
+Learn More Details or Apply for the Blaze MasterCard Now!